 Furthermore, you’ll get the best experience when you visit the island during low tides.
 It submerges underwater during high tides, so the sandbar is only accessible when the seawater is receding.

 Excellent for snorkeling and enjoying the natural beauty!

 WHAT TO EXPECT

-Takamakassar boasts the longest reef of the Komodo National Park and a true gem when it comes to relaxing and diving.
+Takamakassar boasts the longest reef in the Komodo National Park and is a true gem when it comes to relaxing and diving.

 The shallow, crystal clear water is perfect for a dive and similar to swimming in a pool – except you have such an insane and majestic view!